rei/rei-cedar-docs/docs/patterns/notifications/README.md

 ```
 ##### Status Content Control

+###### Design Considerations

+- **Should not**
+  - Move Focus automatically to the notification
+- **May**
+  - Open or up

+###### Development Considerations

 - **Should**
-  - Status is a form of live region.
-If another part of the page controls what appears in the status,
+  - Use the aria-controls attribute if another part of the page controls what appears in the status
-authors SHOULD make the relationship explicit with the aria-controls attribute.

 ```html
 <button aria-controls="statusContainer-id" >Add to cart</button>
 ```
-- **Should not**
-  - Move Focus automatically to the notification
-- **May**
-  - Open or update content in locations unrelated to the action which caused the notification to appear
+date content in locations unrelated to the action which caused the notification to appear
-##### Status role
-Adding the correct HTML `role="status"` to a status notification.
-This helps to inform a user of assisted technology, on change, that something has happened.
-The Status role has an implicit aria-live value of polite though the `aria-live` property may also be used.

-- Elements with the role status have an implicit aria-live value of polite and an implicit aria-atomic value of true.
-If you define a section of the page as aria-live and do not add `role="status"` on change,  you may pair the `aria-live` section with `aria-atomic`.
-aria-atomic will ensure the content within the aria-live element is read on change.

-#### Visual and Assistive technology aid
-These Notifications will not interrupt the current action of a user so be sure to consider what will be read out once the update is spoken.
-For instance a quantity update for items added to a cart would be of little use if all that was communicated was "one".
-In this case add the additional "items in your cart" or "x items added to your cart" as screen reader only text.

 #### Status Notification Examples